asgardius/midori-school/README.md

 A beta build will be released at septembre 28 2024 (unfunaversary build) and First stable release is scheduled near Half Life 3 release

 Official video channel https://video.asgardius.company/c/asgardius_virtualx

+Join community matrix channel at https://matrix.to/#/!gRTRfIdWGKLyCVEusd:asgardius.company?via=asgardius.company

+If you want to help in game development ask at https://matrix.to/#/!bqRfvdEXZATmMsQTSf:asgardius.company?via=asgardius.company

+# Plot

+Ceres is a dwarf planet at the Asteroid Belt which has intelligent life since much before than Earth.
+Most Asteroid Belt natives have pointy ears.
+There are also animal-based humanoids.
+All humans from the universe lives here since their planet was destroyed by the Alcohol Discs, but very few of them remains.
+You are Midori Asgardius, a 15 years old elf girl also know as "The Walking Explosive".
+You are a student at Kaizo Magic School.
+Your best friends are Diana Asgardius "The Tuna" and Rikka Grub "The Chuunibyou Cat".
+10+ playable characters are awaiting for you (optional gacha machine sold separately).
+Deal Kung Fu Troublemakers, fight against bullet hell themed bosses, solve exciting puzzles, dig inside trashcans, find beautiful Multi Vector Submarines, defeat martians and Discover the truth of this universe.
+If you are maniac try our super hardcore mode.
+Be kind and have a happy unfunaversary this year.
+If you have any doubt about this game ask to your father and Kaizo's principal: Page Asgardius